fluiddyn/fluidsim/doc/examples/clusters/gricad_guix/README.md

 uvx hg-setup init -f
 ```

+## Current or pinned building versions

+From now, there are two ways to build fluidsim on gricad:

+- The first on is by following the four next sections (i.e. Sections [Setup Guix](#setup-guix) and [Install Fluidsim from source](#install-fluidsim-from-source), with the latter containing sub-sections [Change the changeset used for the Guix environment](#change-the-changeset-used-for-the-guix-environment) and  [Build-install from source](#build-install-from-source)) in order to pull the current versions of guix with the current channel of gricad-guix-packages.

+- The second one is by following Section [6](#change-the-changeset-used-for-the-guix-environment)

 ## Setup Guix

 The first thing to do, is to create the file `~/.config/guix/channels.scm` with the